ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 # Freshness

-A remote entity (Verifier or Relying Party) may need to learn the point in time (i.e., the "epoch") an Evidence or Attestation Result has been produced.
+A remote entity (an entity in the role of Verifier or Relying Party) may need to learn the point in time (i.e., the "epoch") an Evidence or Attestation Result has been produced.
 This is essential in deciding whether the included Claims and their values can be considered fresh, meaning they still reflect the latest state of the Attester,